Lewis Ginter: John Pope

 While working in New York City after the war, Ginter met John Pope, a messenger boy who delivered packages to his firm.
 Pope was born in New York City in 1856 to a German immigrant family.
-His father was a shoemaker, and Pope acquired the delivery job at the age of 14 to help his family make ends meet.
+His father was a shoemaker, and Pope took the delivery job at the age of 14 to help his family make ends meet.
 Ginter eventually hired Pope to work in the New York tobacco depot.
-When Ginter relocated back to Richmond, he brought Pope along with him as his apprentice.
+When Ginter relocated back to Richmond, he brought Pope along with him as his apprentice and companion.

-The two began an enduring business partnership that would last for the remainder of their lives.
+The two began an enduring partnership that would last for the remainder of their lives.
 Pope grew to become Ginter's trusted business partner and assumed a number of executive roles, including Vice President of Allen & Ginter in 1888, and President of the Crystal Ice Company, James River Marl and Bone Phosphate Company, and Powhatan Clay Manufacturing Company.
-When the American Tobacco Company was formed in 1890, Pope served as vice-president and managed the centralized cigarette operations in Richmond.
-Like Ginter, Pope was involved in a number of philanthropic activities, and strove to avoid the public eye.
+When the American Tobacco Company was formed in 1890, Pope served as vice president and managed the centralized cigarette operations in Richmond.
+Like Ginter, Pope was involved in a number of philanthropic activities and strove to avoid the public eye.

-Ginter and Pope remained lifelong bachelors, both living in Ginter's home, until Pope's premature death in 1896.
-Pope was buried in a plot in Hollywood Cemetery that Ginter had reserved for himself.
-While the intimate details of their relationship are unknown, Pope's obituary said he "lived quietly with Major Ginter, for whom he possessed the most ardent affection."
-And Ginter's obituary said he "never pointedly sought" the company of women.
+Neither Ginter nor Pope ever married.
+They lived together in Ginter's home until Pope's premature death in 1896.
+Pope was buried in a plot in Hollywood Cemetery that Ginter had bought for himself.
+While the precise nature of their relationship is unknown, Pope's obituary said he "lived quietly with Major Lewis, for whom he possessed the most ardent affection," while Ginter's own obituary said he "never pointedly sought" the company of women.